Installation and Setup

 Let us know how you feel about this

 This article walks through the installation steps and configuration details required to prepare your computer and devices for Android Wear development.
-By the end of this article, you'll have a working Xamarin.Android Wear installation integrated into Xamarin Studio and/or Microsoft Visual Studio, and you'll be ready to start building your first Xamarin.Android Wear application.
+By the end of this article, you'll have a working Xamarin.Android Wear installation integrated into Visual Studio for Mac and/or Microsoft Visual Studio, and you'll be ready to start building your first Xamarin.Android Wear application.

 - Create Your First Android Wear App